Skip to content

 dotsecenv login THEIR_FINGERPRINT

-• The secret is encrypted with both your key and your teammate’s key
+• The latest entry is encrypted to both your key and your teammate’s key.

-• Either of you can decrypt it independently
+• Either of you decrypts it independently with your own private key.

 Terminal window